ibelem/webnnmeeting/doc/Server.md

 ### Use Your Own Certificate

-The default certificate (certificate.pfx) for the OWT server is located in the Release-<Version>/<Component>/cert folder.
+The default certificate (certificate.pfx) for the OWT server is located in the `Release-<Version>/<Component>/cert` folder.
 When using HTTPS and/or secure socket.io connection, you should use your own certificate for each server.
-First, you should edit management_api/management_api.toml, webrtc_agent/agent.toml, portal/portal.toml, management_console/management_console.toml to provide the path of each certificate for each server, under the key keystorePath.
-See Table 2-4 for details.
+First, you should edit `management_api/management_api.toml`, `webrtc_agent/agent.toml`, `portal/portal.toml`, `management_console/management_console.toml` to provide the path of each certificate for each server, under the key keystorePath.

 We use PFX formatted certificates in OWT server.
 See https://nodejs.org/api/tls.html for how to generate a self-signed certificate by openssl utility.
 We recommend using 2048-bit private key for the certificates.
 But if you meet DTLS SSL connection error in webrtc-agent, please use 1024-bit instead of 2048-bit private key because of a known network MTU issue.

-After editing the configuration file, you should run ./initcert.js inside each component to input your passphrases for the certificates, which would then store them in an encrypted file.
-Be aware that you should have node binary in your shell's $PATH to run the JS script.
+After editing the configuration file, you should run `./initcert.js` inside each component to input your passphrases for the certificates, which would then store them in an encrypted file.
+Be aware that you should have node binary in your shell's `$PATH` to run the JS script.

 ```
 $ vim cert-install.sh